metosin/compojure-api/README.md

 ## Current (major) issues

-* `defroutes*` does not handle swagger-meta-data namespace resolution correctly.
+* `defroutes*` does not handle swagger-meta-data model namespace resolution correctly.
 One has to import all used namespaces to root api namespace.
 See https://github.com/metosin/compojure-api/issues/42. `defroutes*` will be rewritten for Swagger 2.0.
+   - currently best way is to push all api models into separate namespace.

 # Building Documented Apis